 9 Ways to Dominate Your Industry and Blow Your Competition Away.

-Some people are confused about blogging.
+People are confused about blogging.
 What is it?
 Why should I do it?
 In the simplest form, blogging is communication via written word on the internet.
 It is not complicated and it is not hard.
 It’s taking your thoughts and ideas on anything and writing them down where others can see.
-It does not have to be perfect, but it must be uniquely you and provide value to others.
+It does not have to be perfect, but it must be uniquely you and offer value to others.
 Does it take time and thought?
 Definitely, but it provides and open channel of communication where you can share your knowledge with prospects and clients.

 2) Public Speaking

 The reality is that speaking in front of an audience gives you instant credibility and expertise.
-Think about it, you have the full attention of the crowd for a period of time where you are providing value.
+Think about it, you have the full attention of the crowd for a period where you are providing value.
 How do you think you make the biggest impression, making 20 cold calls or speaking in front of 20 people where you are the center of attention?
 Duh!

 If you are nervous about speaking and don’t know where to start, consider joining a local Toastmasters group.
 It’s a great way to get your feet wet and get positive feedback on your speaking skills.